operator-framework/enhancements/enhancements/sdk-external-and-pluggable-validations.md

 ### Implementation Details/Notes/Constraints [optional]

-* put validations in their own images
-  * need to define "API" contract what is the entrypoint and what parameters do we give it
-  * pro:
-    * already have a precendence for running things from images
-    * familiar tech
-    * could run locally and simply use the image as a data transport
-  * con:
-    * would need a cluster to run these validations
-    * authors would have to create binaries of their validations
+There are a few alternatives, I think putting the validations in their own images similar to how bundles are done makes sense.
+It is a known and easy transport.

+NOTE: if it's in an image is it just a data container or is it an entrypoint that needs to run in a cluster?

 * wrap validations in their own executables
   * validations would be wrapped in an executable that would be called from